Aaron Carter

-Early life
+Early life and family

-Aaron Charles Carter was born on December 7, 1987, in Tampa, Florida.
-His parents, Jane Eleonora Schneck (née Spaulding, previously Carter) and Robert Gene Carter (1952–2017), ran a retirement home.
-He had an older brother, Nick, a member of the Backstreet Boys, and three sisters: his twin, Angel, a model; Bobbie Jean (BJ) (1982–2023); and Leslie (1986–2012).
-In addition to his full siblings, he also had an older half-sister, Ginger Lee Carter (1972–2023), and a younger half-brother, Kaden Carter.
-The family is originally from Jamestown, New York.
-Carter attended Frank D. Miles Elementary School and the Ruskin School in Florida.
+Aaron Charles Carter was born on December 7, 1987 in Tampa, Florida.
+His parents, Jane Schneck and Robert Gene Carter (1952–2017), owned a bar and later ran a retirement home.
+Carter's older brother, Nick, is a member of the Backstreet Boys.
+He also had two older sisters, Bobbie Jean (1982–2023) and Leslie (1986–2012), and a twin sister, Angel.
+In addition to his full siblings, Carter had an older half-sister, Ginger Lee Carter (1972–2023), and a younger half-brother, Kaden Carter.
+Carter attended Frank D. Miles Elementary School and Ruskin Elementary School in Florida.

-Carter's parents divorced in 2004; he was told about the divorce one hour before filming his MTV Cribs episode.
-In accordance with the California Child Actor's Bill, Carter's parents were supposed to put 15% of his earnings into a Coogan account.
-As per Carter, "I got [...] $2 million when I turned 18 years old.
-I should have had at least $20 million in my account."
-After he turned 18 in 2005, Carter learned that he owed $4 million in back taxes.
-Carter claimed that his earnings had helped his parents purchase 30 cars and 15 houses; however, he did not receive any portion of the profits when they sold the properties.
-He also claimed that his father fired a .44 Magnum near his ear to coerce him into signing a $256,000 check.
-This left Carter with 70% deafness in one ear.
+Carter's parents divorced in 2004.
+He was told about the divorce one hour before filming his MTV Cribs episode.

-Carter also had a tumultuous relationship with his siblings, with many of their feuds playing out on social media in later years.
+Carter and his siblings starred in a reality show, House of Carters, which ran from October to November 2006 on E!.
+The series featured all five Carter siblings reuniting to live in the same house.
+Carter had a tumultuous relationship with his siblings, with many of their feuds playing out on social media in his later years.
 In September 2019, Carter leveled allegations of sexual abuse against his sister Leslie, who died of a drug overdose in 2012.
 Carter reported that the abuse began when he was ten years old, ended when he was 13, and occurred when Leslie would fail to take prescribed medication for her bipolar disorder.
-He also accused his brother Nick of life-long abuse, and implied that Nick also abused a female family member.
-Nick's legal team denied the allegations, which surfaced after Nick and their sister Angel sought restraining orders against Aaron, who reportedly confessed to thoughts of killing Nick's then-pregnant wife, Lauren.
+He also accused his brother Nick of life-long abuse and implied that Nick also abused a female family member.
+Nick's legal team denied the allegations.
+Aaron Carter made the abuse allegations against Nick after Nick and their sister Angel had sought restraining orders against Aaron; Aaron had reportedly confessed to thoughts of killing Nick's then-pregnant wife, Lauren.

+In 2019, Carter and his mother, Jane, appeared in the We TV reality series Marriage Bootcamp: Family Edition.
+The series focuses on attempting to repair strained relationships through unconventional therapy.